wolfvictorOSI/Edge-Data-Store-Docs/V1/CommandLine/Retrieve EdgeCmd utility help.md

 	edgecmd Help <componentId>
 	```

-	For more information, see the example [Help for the System component](#help-for-the-system-component).
+	For more information, see the example, [Help for the System component](#help-for-the-system-component).

 	**Note:** The help output also provides examples of commands that you can run to configure the component.